 colorscript -r

-Now all you need to do is to edit your .bashrc file and everytime you open a new terminal there will be random colorful ascii art.
-Open your .bashrc file with your favourite editor:
+Now all you need to do is to edit your .bashrc file and every time you open a new terminal there will be random colorful ASCII art.
+Open your .bashrc file with your favorite editor:

 vim .bashrc

-Now simply go the very end and add the following command.
-This will run this command every time a new terminal window is opened and thus create colorful ascii-art for your terminal everytime.
+Now simply go to the very end and add the following command.
+This will run this command every time a new terminal window is opened, and thus create colorful ASCII-art for your terminal every time.

 colorscript -r

 So there you go guys!
-Thats how you install Cmatrix and also rice your system a little bit.
-You can checkout r/unixporn for more ideas and tips and tricks on ricing your system.
-And for more such awesome content be sure to keep a lookout for LinuxForDevices!
+That’s how you install and customize Cmatrix and also rice your PC a little bit.
+You can check out r/unixporn for more ideas and tips and tricks on ricing your system.
+And for more such awesome content, be sure to keep a lookout for LinuxForDevices!
 As always, thanks for reading!